 Capital adequacy ratio (CAR), the ratio of total qualifying capital to total risk-weighted assets, was lower at 16.0% compared to last year's 16.7%, as the growth in total risk-weighted assets outpaced the growth of the qualifying capital.
 The CET 1 ratio at 15.1%, was also lower than the 15.8% from the same period last year.
-Both capital ratios are above the BSP's minimum requirement.
+Both of the Bank's capital ratios are above the BSP's minimum requirement.